-Prerequisite: 7th grade: None. / 8th grade: One year of band.
-Beginners also welcome after consultation with the director.
+Prerequisite: 7th grade: None. / 8th grade: One year of prior band experience or beginners welcome after consultation with the instructor.

 Strings (7 & 8)

 Middle School Orchestra is an ensemble comprised of 7th and 8th-grade students who play violin, viola, cello, or string bass.
 Participation in Middle School Orchestra gives a string student the opportunity to develop and refine music reading proficiency, intonation, tone quality, performance, and listening skills in a group setting.
 Performances in this year-long ensemble include two formal concerts per semester with music chosen to present a variety of styles, cultures and time periods.
 Daily individual practice is expected.